msillano/tuyaDAEMON/tuyaDAEMON/README.md

     - all DPs (such as SCHEMA) (e.g. [power_strip](https://github.com/msillano/tuyaDAEMON/blob/main/devices/power_strip/device_power_strip.pdf)).

 - **SET(DP, value)** If the value is not null, updates the DP value and returns the new value:
-    - can be used as a trigger, i.e. with side effects, in this case the value may be useless (e.g. [WiFi_IP_Camera](https://github.com/msillano/tuyaDAEMON/blob/main/devices/WiFi_IP_Camera/device_WiFi_IP_Camera.pdf ).'start SD format')
+    - can be used as a trigger, i.e. with side effects, in this case the value may be useless and 'any' (e.g. [WiFi_IP_Camera](https://github.com/msillano/tuyaDAEMON/blob/main/devices/WiFi_IP_Camera/device_WiFi_IP_Camera.pdf ).'start SD format')

 - **SET(DP, null)** returns the last DP value:
     - if it works, can be used instead of GET(DP).
 It is useful when GET(DP) is not standard (e.g. [Power_strip](https://github.com/msillano/tuyaDAEMON/blob/main/devices/power_strip/device_power_strip.pdf)).
     - can be the only capability available: no other SETs, no GETs. (e.g. [device_WiFi_IP_Camera](https://github.com/msillano/tuyaDAEMON/blob/main/devices/WiFi_IP_Camera/device_WiFi_IP_Camera.pdf) .'SD status')
     - can be not allowed: all SET(dp, value) are ok, but not SET(DP, null).

-note: to send commands that are not implemented or not allowed or bad data type or bad value to a DP can have many bad effects:
+IMPORTANT: Sending commands that are not implemented or not allowed or sending wrong data type or wrong value to a DP can have many bad effects:

 - Nothing, silent ignore
 - SET/GET of unespected values